Black Cat (1991 film): Plot summary

-For next assignment, she is sent to Japan to assassinate a crime boss at a resort.
+For the next assignment, she is sent to Japan to assassinate a crime boss at a resort.
 Trying to balance her two lives, she takes Thomas to Japan with her under the premise of a lovers' holiday.
 However, she is given the order to kill the boss in the middle of lovemaking.
 Stealing away as best as possible, she makes the kill in the resort's hot springs, but upon return is confronted by Thomas.
 While trying to explain her situation, the agency calls to warn them to leave immediately, as a taxi awaits them.
 Escaping the hotel radius, the driver tells them to flee on foot, but she notices the driver is armed, and subdues him, inferring that he was planning to kill Thomas.
 As they run away, Cat continuously tries to warn Thomas to leave her, but he insists on staying at her side.
 She knocks him out, gives him a gun for protection, and steals the taxi, but while passing through a police roadblock, finds he has hitched a ride with a truck driver and followed her.
 She successfully leaves the roadblock, but the police pull him from the truck, and finding her gun, believe him to be the assassin.
 She thus follows the squad car carrying him and rams it, shooting the officers, and freeing him.

 Driving further away, they are stopped by a CIA helicopter, which Brian and other officers emerge from.
 Cat initially pleads for Thomas' life, but when it is clear they will not let him live, demands she be the one to kill him.
 Thomas steps out of the car, and Cat apparently shoots him twice in his left side.
 He is left for dead, and Cat is taken away by her handlers.
-However, she has known that by a birth abnormality, his heart is on his right side, thus he will live.
+However, she has known that due to a birth abnormality, his heart is on his right side, thus he will live.